 Total adverse events, serious events, and deaths were similar across the lecanemab 10 mg/kg biweekly and placebo groups.
 The rate of total discontinuation was greater in the lecanemab 10 mg/kg biweekly group compared to placebo (14.9% vs 6.1%).
 There was a higher prevalence of discontinuation due to adverse events in the lecanemab 10 mg/kg biweekly group compared to placebo (13.7% vs 6.1%), with most of the adverse events in the lecanemab group relating to ARIA-E (Supplement Table D2.2).
-Several participants discontinued due to "other" reasons which the investigators described as due to the regulatory change (ApoE £4 carriers in the highest dose and were on treatment for less than six months were discontinued from treatment), subject moving out of the area, or the loss of a study partner.
+Several participants discontinued due to "other" reasons which the investigators described as due to the regulatory change (ApoE ε 4 carriers in the highest dose and were on treatment for less than six months were discontinued from treatment), subject moving out of the area, or the loss of a study partner.
 The lecanemab 10 mg/kg biweekly group were also more likely to experience infusion-related reaction compared to placebo (19.9% vs 3.3%).
 From this, there were 2.5% of participants in lecanemab 10 mg/kg biweekly who discontinued due to infusion-related reactions, compared to 0.80% in the placebo group.
-Single placebo (19.9% vs 3.3%).
+Single partners are similar across the lecanemab 10 mg/kg biweekly who discontinued due to infusion-related reactions, compared to 0.80% in the placebo group.